rantaoca/neato-sdk-android/README.md

 In the same way you can save and restore your activities and fragments state when needed.

 ## Integration with Java code
 Kotlin is 100% interoperable with Java, but you cannot use coroutines the same clean way you use them in Kotlin.
-Please check yourself how to invoke suspend functions from Java, below you can see a basic example.
+Please check by yourself how to invoke suspend functions from Java, below you can see a basic example.

 ```java
 BeehiveRepository repository = new BeehiveRepository(Beehive.URL, new BeehiveErrorsProvider());